 Denied expression of our authentic self can lead to depression

 What has also inspired me to go further is the need for connection and reassurance that is lacking from the conventional therapeutic model for depression and anxiety.
-I recently founded the Real Self Love Movement with my friend and colleague Helene Philipsen.
-You are invited to join us at www.RealSelf.love.
-You can download the Real Self Love Manifesto, several guided meditations and attend live Masterclasses for free.
+In 2016 I founded the Real Self Love Movement to provide cost-free resources for healing & recovery.
+You are invited to join us at each month for live coaching, download the Real Self Love Manifesto, several guided meditations and attend live Masterclasses for free.
+Join here.

 You can read the full account of how I broke free from depression and anxiety and healed past shame in I Love You, Me!
 I’ve included a short excerpt of the book here for you to understand my perspective.